marcelofassbinder/marcelofassbinder/README.md

 - ⚙️ Focused on honing my programming skills and diving into software development.
 - 🏋️‍♂️ Interested in a variety of sports, always up for a new challenge.

 Feel free to explore my repositories and projects.
-My user on Intra and Slack is "mfassbin".
+My user on Intra and Slack is `mfassbin`.
 Let's connect and learn together! 🚀

 <div align="center">